-Many judges ran in an election shortly after being appointed to fill a vacancy on the court caused by resignation, retirement or death.
-The date of an incumbent candidate's appointment is provided after the election results.
-I have relied on two sources to determine the date a justice was appointed and the name of the departed justice: 1) "Biographies of the Justices of the Minnesota Supreme Court," posted on the website of the Minnesota State Law Library, and 2) Testimony: Remembering Minnesota's Supreme Court Justices (Minnesota Supreme Court Historical Society, 2008), which contains memorials and biographical sketches of all justices who served prior to the 1990s.
+appointed and the name of the departed justice: 1) "Biographies of the Justices of the Minnesota Supreme Court," posted on the website of the Minnesota State Law Library, and 2) Testimony: Remembering Minnesota's Supreme Court Justices (Minnesota Supreme Court Historical Society, 2008), which contains memorials and biographical sketches of all justices who served prior to the 1990s.
 The succession charts at the end of Testimony, prepared by Barbara Golden, then state law librarian, are invaluable.
 In fact, to better understand the following elections, the succession tables should be kept close at hand.

-I also have consulted Professor Mary Jane Morrison's The Minnesota State Constitution: A Reference Guide 197-203 (Westport, Conn., Greenwood Press, 2002).
+I also have consulted Professor Mary Jane Morrison's The Minnesota State Constitution: A Reference Guide 197-203 (Greenwood Press, 2002).
 And I turned many times to the online session laws maintained by the Office of the Revisor of Statutes, an extremely important agency whose history I hope will be posted someday on the MLHP.
 For recent developments in state judicial politics, George W. Soule's, "The Threats of Partisanship to Minnesota's Judicial Elections," 34 William Mitchell Law Rev. 701 (2008), is recommended.

-Most biographical information about the challengers in nineteenth century elections comes from Warren Upham & Rose Barteau Dunlap's Minnesota Biographies, 1655-1912 (St. Paul: Minnesota Historical Society, 1912).
+Most biographical information about the challengers in nineteenth century elections comes from Warren Upham & Rose Barteau Dunlap's Minnesota Biographies, 1655-1912 (Minnesota Historical Society, 1912).
 Memorials or biographical sketches of several of the justices and their challengers are posted on the MLHP (i.e., Isaac Atwater, William Mitchell, Arthur H. Snow, Arthur Young, Wallace Douglas).
 Biographical information about other unsuccessful candidates will be posted below when it becomes known.